jonburdon/windy-millers-bakery/README.md

 #### Site Minimum Functions
-1. Implements accordion or tab style display.
+1. Implements grid view of recipes.
 Visual design to be agreed with client / designer / developer before development work starts.
 2. Displays three recipe categories by title with recipes and 'ALL' recipe display.
+Each category to be viewed separately, or view all option (default).
 3. Sort by recipe name, or cooking time

 ### Potential advanced features (nice to have):